 CLUE reports can bring good news as well.
 Indications that losses were properly handled, like a new roof put on after a hailstorm, can offer peace of mind to potential buyers.
 Additionally, a claim-free CLUE report can be used as a positive marketing message if you are selling your home.

 A CLUE report is not an inspection

-Potential buyers should use the CLUE report to let their home inspector know of any repairs that have been made, says Newman, so that the inspector can make sure the work was done correctly.
+With a CLUE report, home disasters or mishaps in the past could come to light, but the report should not be the only way you assess risk or damage.
+Potential buyers should use the CLUE report to let their home inspector know of any repairs that have been made, said Karl Newman, president of the NW Insurance Council in Seattle, so that the inspector can make sure the work was done correctly.

 It is worth noting that a CLUE report does not take the place of a home inspection, as it lacks the details that allow you to pinpoint exactly where problems might arise.
 A home inspection is considerably more thorough and provides additional information beyond what a CLUE report offers.